neoclear-projects/conterview/Backend-API.md

     - body: one of:
         - candidate name is needed and should be non-empty string
         - candidate email is needed and should be email formatted
-        - problemIds is needed and should be valid objectIds
+        - problemIds is needed and cannot be empty
+        - problemIds should be valid objectIds
-        - interviewerIds is needed and should be valid objectIds
+        - interviewerIds is needed and cannot be empty
+        - interviewerIds should be valid objectIds
         - scheduledTime is needed and should be in ISOString format
         - scheduledLength is needed and should be positive integer
 ```